Admissions and Student Affairs

 Admissions Process Steps:

 Step 1 - Documents: All applicants to UNSOM participate in the American Medical College Application Service (AMCAS).
 Once AMCAS verifies and processes a student's application, this information is provided to UNSOM.
 Please note this verification process can take up to eight weeks.
 UNSOM must receive this verification before applicants can move forward in the admissions review process.
 If you wait until October 1 to submit your application to AMCAS, it may be December 1 before UNSOM receives your verified application information.

 - June 1 - September 1: Applicants who submit their completed applications to AMCAS during these dates receive Priority Application Review by UNSOM.

 - September 2 - October 15: Applicants who submit their completed applications to AMCAS during these dates receive Standard Application Review by UNSOM.

 - RE-APPLICANTS: Students who are re-applying to UNSOM are strongly encouraged to submit their AMCAS application by September 1 to receive Priority Review.

 - UNSOM verifies residency status for out-of-state applicants; and qualified students are sent an electronic secondary application.

 - UNR verifies residency status for in-state applicants and qualified students are sent a secondary application.

 Step 2 - Secondary Applications: This information is unique to UNSOM and gives our admissions committee more specific information on applicants.
-Secondary applications are only provided to applicants who have met UNSOM's interview criteria.
-All secondary applications are due no later than November 15, along with a fee of $45.
-Secondary applications are due within five business days of receipt.
-Failure to return the secondary within five business days will result in your application being considered INCOMPLETE and you will not be reviewed by the Admissions Committee.
+The secondary comes with a fee of $45.
+All secondary applications are due within five business days of receipt (no exceptions).
+No secondary applications will be sent out after November 10th.
+Please note: failure to return the secondary within five business days will result in your application being considered INCOMPLETE and will not be reviewed by the Admissions Committee.